-The farm value share is the proportion farmers get from the amount consumers spend lamb purchased in retail grocery stores.
-This is equal to farm value divided by retail value.
+The farm value share is the proportion farmers receive from the amount consumers spent on the market basket of food purchased in retail grocery stores.
+This is equal to farm value/retail value.

 5. Findings in Price Trends, Farm Values and Price Spreads